openstack-k8s-operators/glance-operator/docs/dev/debug.md

-Usually the first step to resolve issues is to figure out **where** the issue is happening and we can do it starting from the OLM and go forward through the steps, do it in reverse starting from the cinder-operator and move backwards, or anything in between.
+Usually the first step to resolve issues is to figure out **where** the issue is happening and we can do it starting from the OLM and go forward through the steps, do it in reverse starting from the glance-operator and move backwards, or anything in between.

 ### General flow